githuber20202/JB-PROJECT/readme.md

 - Reproduce assignment bug: run with `SHOW_BUG=1` to get the `vpcs` NameError screen.

 ## Credits
-This project was written by Alex-Y, a JB College student.
+This project was written by Alex-Y,
+JB College student.